 There is more to Academic Matters than just the print issue.
 New articles are being added to the Academic Matters website every week.
 Here are some recent articles you might find interesting: Residential school literature can teach the colonial present and imagine better futures By Michelle Coupal, University of Regina “There is a growing body of literature — novels, memoirs, poetry, graphic novels, picture books — through […]

-On International Women’s Day, the Ontario Confederation of University Faculty Associations’ Status of Women and Equity Committee (SWEC) celebrates the achievements made by women, trans, gender-diverse, and non-binary faculty and academic librarians towards workplace equity on Ontario campuses.
-Addressing employment equity within and across academic institutions continues to be a priority issue for SWEC.
-We […]
+On International Women’s Day, the Ontario Confederation of University Faculty Associations’ Equity and Social Justice Committee (ESJC) celebrates the achievements made by women, trans, gender-diverse, and non-binary faculty and academic librarians towards workplace equity on Ontario campuses.
+Addressing employment equity within and across academic institutions continues to be a priority issue for ESJC.
+We applaud […]

 On Saturday, February 8 and Sunday, February 9, OCUFA held its second Board of Directors meeting of the 2019-20 academic year.
 Over the weekend, board members discussed the organization’s current priorities – good jobs, university funding, and capacity building – with a focus on challenges to the postsecondary sector and to public education as a […]